atomiks/tippyjs-react/README.md

 ##### iOS click outside

-Add this to your CSS to enable click outsides to work on iOS:
+Add this to your CSS to enable click outsides to work on iOS when not importing the CSS or using Headless Tippy:

 ```css
 .tippy-iOS {